 - The simplest thing you can do to check if you need an older version of a container is to simply select one of the legacy configurations in the environment drop down menu.
 The menu options clearly label the date at which a given configuration was frozen in a “legacy state”.
 The label also tells you some cursory information about what version of GATK, R, and Python is part of that pre-configured environment.

 - Making sure that you are using the right version of GATK or your programming language of choice may address all of your issues, but if not, you may need to visit our Git for more detail about the versions of individual packages each pre-configured environment comes with.

 You can see exactly what packages are present in each of our base images.
 This is also where you would go if you wanted to download the base images and modify it to create your own custom docker image (check out this tutorial to see how that’s done).

-- Finally, you can follow our release notes to stay informed about updates to our pre-set runtime configurations.
+- Finally, you can follow our release notes to stay informed about updates to our pre-set cloud environment configurations.